davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

 The leader isn't very complex either.
-It just remembers the first proposal received by any client, and returns that proposal upon client request:
+It just remembers the first proposal received by any client, and returns that proposal upon request:

 ```
 leader {
-  value: Proposal; // the accepted proposal
+  value: Proposal; // the accepted proposal, red or blue

   init {
     value := null // no accepted proposal yet